 The last post described true repentance, and the victim is “jumping from the frying pan into the fire” if she agrees to live together again too soon.

-Common ploys to regain the perks of marriage without the hard work of transformation: used for Reconciliation (2)
+Here are some common ploys to regain the perks of marriage without the hard work of transformation:

 “By their fruit you shall know them.”